flant/addon-operator/README.md

 </p>

-The **Addon-operator** adds hooks and values to helm charts in order to enhance the capabilities of helm and transform charts into smart modules that configure themselves and respond to changes in the cluster.
+The **Addon-operator** combines helm charts with hooks and values storage to transform charts into smart modules that configure themselves and respond to changes in the cluster.

 # Features